Dront/asteroids/README.md

 ## TODO:
 - Implement collisions with collision_model
-- Needs moar asteroids!
+- Check why transition to the GameOver scene bugs like hell
 - Create bullets and stuff
 - Enemy class with basic parameters
+- Add game interface like score ot bullets
-- Create GameOver scene and HUD
+- Check director scene stack
-- Get nicer font.
-Current font really sucks here :(
 - App icon is not changing :(
+- Bug with cursor - see hang_pyglet.py - magic